rust-random/rand/UPDATING.md

 (preferring to use the former, but falling back to the latter if necessary).
 This allows easy construction with fallback via `SeedableRng::from_rng`, e.g. `IsaacRng::from_rng(EntropyRng::new())?`.
-This is equivalent to using `NewRng` except for error handling.
+This is equivalent to using `FromEntropy` except for error handling.

 It is recommended to use `EntropyRng` over `OsRng` to avoid errors on platforms with broken system generator, but it should be noted that the `JitterRng`